Home School Option

 - Parents must have a high school diploma or GED

-Re-Entering Public School after Home School
+Re-entering Public School after Home School